Crimson Route: Overview

 The 1940 fall of France and the Battle of Britain alarmed Americans who feared that Great Britain might also fall, bringing the Axis one step closer to the United States.
 Eschewing direct involvement in the war, in 1940, the United States concentrated on "hemisphere defense" and began planning for airfields and air routes in the Arctic.
 With the fall of Denmark in April, Greenland came under U.S. protection, and an inconclusive survey for airfields was made there that summer.

 With the passage of the Lend-Lease act in March 1941, large numbers of American-built aircraft were to be ferried to the United Kingdom.
 Joint American-British-Canadian-Free Danish efforts resulted in airfields being built or expanded on Newfoundland (Argentia, Gander, Stephenville, St. John's, and Torbay), in Labrador (Goose Bay), and by that summer, Greenland (Bluie West One).
-The British field in Reykjavík, Iceland, was expanded and supplemented by the American built airfield at Keflavík.
+The British airfield in Reykjavík, Iceland, was expanded and supplemented by the American built airfield at Keflavík.

 Because of the urgency of the situation and heavy losses at sea, interest developed in creating an alternate air ferry route further north.
 It would have better weather conditions and would be on a great-circle route from the aircraft factories on the west coast.
 It could also serve as overflow or alternate destinations for air traffic on the southern route.
 For this purpose the Crystal stations (Fort Chimo, Frobisher Bay, and Padloping Island) were surveyed in northern Quebec and Baffin Island and airfields put into operation.
 That October, the important airport at Bluie West Eight (Sondrestrom) was founded in Greenland.